Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 Regression models provide interpretability to understand the impact of each independent variable on the dependent variable.
 Given that the relationships between variables may not be highly complex, linear regression or decision trees are appropriate.
 Regression models can provide insights into the direction and strength of relationships, helping to answer the research questions effectively.
 Thus, the algorithms chosen are linear regression and random forest.

 **Prediction Hypothesis 2:**
 The combination of renewable energy share (`renewables_share_elec`) and energy intensity (`energy_per_gdp`) can predict the classification of countries into high, medium, and low energy efficiency levels.
 Specifically, countries with a higher percentage of renewable energy and lower energy intensity are expected to be classified as having high energy efficiency.

 - **Justification:**

+As a research article titled "Sustainable economic performance and transition towards cleaner energy to mitigate climate change risk: evidence from top emerging economies" Bin He, Xiang Ma, Muhammad Nasir Malik, Riazullah Shinwari, Yaode Wang, Lingli Qing, Abd Alwahed Dagestani, and Mohammed Moosa Ageli discusses, there is a link between energy efficiency and energy transition.
+The study aims to investigate the link between energy efficiency and energy transition, suggesting a focus on renewable energy sources.
+The primary finding of the study are that energy efficiency has the largest influence on the energy transition, which reinforces the importance of energy efficiency in determining a country's energy profile.
+Additionally, the findings regarding the influence of GDP and other control variables provide further insights into factors that may affect energy efficiency levels (He et.al, 2022).

   - Renewable Energy Percentage (X1): Countries with a higher percentage of energy derived from renewable sources are likely to have cleaner and more sustainable energy profiles, contributing positively to their energy efficiency levels.
-Renewable energy sources are inherently more environmentally friendly and align with global sustainability goals.
+Renewable energy sources are inherently more environmentally friendly and align with global sustainability goals (Zabat et al., 2022).
   - Energy Intensity (X2): Energy intensity, representing the amount of energy consumed per unit of GDP, is a key indicator of energy efficiency.
-Lower energy intensity implies that a country can achieve economic output with less energy consumption, reflecting a more efficient use of energy resources.
+Lower energy intensity implies that a country canachieve economic output with less energy consumption, reflecting a more efficient use of energy resources (Aydın and Esen, 2018).
   - Energy Efficiency Level (Y): The classification into high, medium, and low energy efficiency levels provides a meaningful and actionable categorization.
 It allows for a practical understanding of a country's energy performance and can guide targeted interventions to improve efficiency.
+The cutoff points for this variable are based on an article titled, "Does the level of energy intensity matter in the effect of energy consumption on the growth of transition economies?
+Evidence from dynamic panel threshold analysis" (Aydin and Esen, 2018).The article defines energy intensity as the measure of energy use efficiency of an economy in the production process.
+It refers to the amount of energy consumed to generate one unit of income, with lower energy intensity indicating more efficient use of energy.
+The main objective of the article is the possibility of a non-linear relationship between energy consumption and economic growth, suggesting that there may be a threshold level for energy consumption beyond which its effect on economic growth becomes negative or insignificant.
+Does, indicating that whilst there is a threshold, the one used in the reaserch presented in this github, a more extensive literature review should be done to determine whether this threshold of classification is accurate.
+For the purposes of this research, to explore ML classification models, this threshold will be used, however, for policy implementation, an extensive validation of this threshold would have to be performed.

 **Machine Learning Algorithm Selection 2:**
 Using a random forest classifier to test the hypothesis.